dmehta3/Food-Biased-Network-Map/README.md

         Ideas:
-            Using Directed Graph for friends, easiest implementation Breadthfirst search is the right algorithm to use When you call eat, you call a cuisine and a distance, all the friends within the distance, the BFS goes that many times for the distance, return the first instance of a restaurant with a matching cuisine that is recommended by a friend
-            Friends can have associated restaurants that they recommend
+            Using Directed Graph for friends, easiest implementation Breadthfirst search is the right algorithm to use When you call eat, you call a cuisine and a distance, all the friends within the distance, the BFS goes that many times for the distance, return the first instance of restaurant with a matching cuisine that is recommended by a friend Friends can have associated restaurants that they recommend